 The 6th ERP

-The 6th ERP will welcome 400 delegates to the North East of Scotland – Aberdeeshire, Angus, Moray and the Cairngorms National Park, on the 21st-23rd October 2025.
+The 6th ERP welcomed delegates to the North East of Scotland – Aberdeenshire, Angus, Moray and the Cairngorms National Park, on the 21st-23rd October 2025.

-Scottish Rural Action will host of the 6th European Rural Parliament working in close partnership with the ERP Steering Group, the Scottish Government, Aberdeenshire Council and a host of European, national and local delivery partners .
+Scottish Rural Action hosted the 6th European Rural Parliament, working in close partnership with the ERP Steering Group, the Scottish Government, Aberdeenshire Council and a host of European, national and local delivery partners .

 Why Scotland?

-As a former member of the European Union through the UK, Scotland will be ideally positioned to examine the issues of the EU neighbour countries and many ERP partners.
+As a former member of the European Union through the UK, Scotland were ideally positioned to examine the issues of the EU neighbour countries and many ERP partners.

 Scotland can demonstrate local, national and cross-border rural development, out-with, yet in close collaboration with EU programmes.